 Where will we eat?

-Due to the lack of restaurants available in the regions we visit, we’ve decided to include all meals in the cost of the tour.
-We’ll enjoy the majority of our meals in communal ger dining halls at camp.
-However, on most hike days our hosts will pack us boxed lunches we’ll enjoy al fresco at an appropriate time and place.
+Due to the lack of restaurants available in the regions we visit, we’ve decided to include all meals in the tour cost.
+We’ll enjoy most of our meals in communal ger dining halls at camp.
+However, on most hike days, our hosts will pack us boxed lunches we’ll enjoy al fresco at an appropriate time and place.

 What kind of food can I expect to eat at ger camps?

-Traditional Mongolian cuisine tends to be meat and starch heavy as the extreme climate limits produce and spices.
+Traditional Mongolian cuisine tends to be meat, and starch heavy as the extreme climate limits produce and spices.
 However, we’ve selected our ger camps partially on their well-reviewed grub.
-While you shouldn’t expect Michelin awarded 10-course tasting menus, we think you’ll be pleasantly surprised by the nice, balanced meals of chicken or lamb with vegetables and rice, bread and/or potatoes.
-Meals will likely be a balance of Eastern and Western cuisines, so you get a taste of regional delicacies without overdoing it.
+While you shouldn’t expect Michelin-awarded 10-course tasting menus, we think you’ll be pleasantly surprised by the nice, balanced meals of chicken or lamb with vegetables and rice, bread and/or potatoes.
+Meals will likely balance Eastern and Western cuisines, so you get a taste of regional delicacies without overdoing it.
 Breakfasts will be fairly simple.
 Think eggs, oatmeal or toast with coffee and tea.

-Interested in slumbering in your own Monglian ger?
+Interested in slumbering in your own Mongolian ger?

 Header photo courtesy of Big Mongolia Travel.
 All other photo credits from the top down: Gobi Mirage, Big Mongolia Travel X 3, Gobi Mirage X3, Gobi Erdene, Gobi Mirage.